SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 Book cover design: Marina Shiderova.

-## Official Book Web Site
+## Official Web Site

 The book **Programming Basics with Java** is available for free at the following web address:

 <p align="center"><strong><a href="https://java-book.softuni.org">https://java-book.softuni.org</a></strong></p>

-This is the **official book site** and any new version will be uploaded there.
-The book is mirrored in the other programming languages mentioned on the website.
+The current book also has an **official Facebook page**, from which you can keep track of news around the books from the series "Basics of Programming", new editions, events, and initiatives:

 ## Discussion Forum for Your Questions